 Federal funding should help achieve equity, not exacerbate inequity.
 For this reason, competitive grants that by nature award only some, not all, eligible entities should be authorized and implemented only when Congress identifies an opportunity to help achieve equity through the form of a competitive grant.

 - Prioritize substantial education funding for formula grants that help achieve equity in per-pupil spending and that fulfill federal mandates over education funding for competitive grants, particularly those that do not directly address issues of equity in per-pupil spending or federal mandates.

-- Fund competitive grants that specifically address the educational needs of secondary school students, help achieve funding equity, and are guided by criteria for student achievement that is grounded in evidence-based research.
+- Fund competitive grants that specifically address the educational needs of K–12 students, help achieve funding equity, and are guided by criteria for student achievement that is grounded in evidence-based research.

 - Fully fund ESEA and IDEA at their authorized levels through formula grants.

 - Refrain from authorizing legislation with mandates that go largely unfunded by Congress either because of political or fiscal circumstances and, therefore, place the burden of funding those mandates on states and districts.